sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 `eventType` is a string that represents the event type to listen for.
 These event types are supported:
 - `"selectionChanged"` for listening for selection changes in the object.
+- `"readyStateChanged"` for listening for changes in the object’s ready state.

 `listener` is an event listener callback function.
 When the event occurs, `listener` is called and passed an event object containing the following properties:
 - `type` is a string that matches the event type.